What is Vitamin B1 (Thiamine)?

 Wet (or cardiac) beriberi symptoms include rapid heart rate, severe swelling, difficulty breathing and, in some cases, congestive heart failure.
 Symptoms may also include the neurological symptoms of dry beriberi as well.

 Cerebral beriberi can lead to diseases named Wernicke’s encephalopathy and Korsakoff’s psychosis.
 These are most common in people who abuse alcohol.
-There is a triad of symptoms common in patients who have Wernicke’s encephalopathy, too.
+There are numerous symptoms common in patients who have Wernicke’s encephalopathy.
 These include abnormal eye movements, cognitive impairments and inability to control body movements when standing or walking.

 Korsakoff’s psychosis may manifest itself with symptoms such as confusion, apathy and profound memory impairment.